- Chart

 IPO Launch date 1987-08-20 | President, CEO & Director Mr. Richard N. Wayne | ||

 Northeast Bank provides various banking services to individual and corporate customers in Maine.
-Its deposit products include demand deposit, NOW, money market, savings, certificate of deposit, and checking accounts.
-The company's loan portfolio comprises residential mortgage loans; multi-family and other commercial real estate loans; commercial and industrial loans, such as term loans, lines of credit and equipment, and receivables financing; and consumer loans, including mobile home and overdraft, and deposit-secured loans.
-It also provides telephone banking, online banking and bill payment, mobile banking, and remote deposit capture services, as well as debit and credit card, ATM, electronic transfer, and check services.
+The company's deposit products include demand deposit, NOW, money market, savings, certificate of deposit, and checking accounts.
+Its loan portfolio comprises residential mortgage loans; multi-family and other commercial real estate loans; commercial and industrial loans, such as term loans, lines of credit and equipment, and receivables financing; and consumer loans, including mobile home and overdraft, and deposit-secured loans.
+The company also provides telephone banking, online banking and bill payment, mobile banking, and remote deposit capture services, as well as debit and credit card, ATM, electronic transfer, and check services.
 Northeast Bank was founded in 1872 and is headquartered in Portland, Maine.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.